ArchiveBox/good-karma-kit/README.md

 [https://containrrr.dev/watchtower/](https://containrrr.dev/watchtower/)
 [https://github.com/containrrr/watchtower](https://github.com/containrrr/watchtower)

-Notes: requires access to system docker socket, and will autoupdate *all* running containers on the host unless scoped with [labels](https://github.com/ArchiveBox/good-karma-kit/issues/1).
+Notes: needs access `docker.sock` to work, but can be disabled if you regularly udpate the containers yourself by hand

 ---